Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Popping sound when puncturing the fabric (caused by a dull or damaged tip)

 - Skipped or uneven stitches

 I also recently wrote a post on the different types and sizes of sewing machine needles that gives a bit more information about choosing needles.

 How to Change A Sewing Machine Needle

 First, turn off your sewing machine (for your safety).
 I have my sewing machines on in the pictures so I can have better lighting and get better images.

-Depending on your sewing machine, loosening the screw may happen in a few ways.
-On my Singer heavy-duty sewing machine, the needle clamp screw can easily be twisted by hand.
+Depending on your sewing machine, loosening the screw happens in a few ways.
+On my Singer heavy-duty sewing machine, the needle clamp screw is easily be twisted by hand.
 Unscrew towards you, or counterclockwise, to loosen the screw.
 Keep a hold of the needle with your other hand in case it falls out.

 There’s no need to loosen the needle clamp screw considerably.
 Do just enough to loosen the needle.

 Grab the needle with your thumb and pointer finger and remove it at an angle.
 Sometimes, it may be easier for you to remove the presser foot while you are removing the needle to give you more space for your fingers and pivoting the needle out.